MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 :::image type="content" source="media/cloud_edge-EnableHybrid1.png" alt-text="Sign-up option for a tenant":::

-Select the **Click here to enable environments** link to request onboarding for the LCS tenant.
+Select the **Click here to get started** link to request onboarding for the LCS tenant.
 You must accept the terms.
 You must also supply a business email address where Microsoft may send communications that are related the onboarding process.

 :::image type="content" source="media/cloud_edge-EnableHybrid2.png" alt-text="Sign-up submission for a tenant":::